ReneOlsthoorn/Ground/README.md

 1. Highlevel constructs like classes are not available and moving to C++ is a mistake.
 Good luck with C++'s `reinterpret_cast<Object>(-1)` or `std::shared_ptr<>`.
 Maybe you will also wonder, like me, why the copy-constructor is not called when the compiler is doing `Return value optimization`.

-1. The Visual Studio C datatypes `int` and `float` are wrong for a 64 bit system.
-They are 4 bytes, but need to be 8.
+These annoyances make programmers look for alternatives.
+Many programmers nowadays use MSYS2, which is Unix look-a-like toolchain that offers C compilers like CLANG and GCC.

+C shows its age.
+On x86, `int` and `float` are 2 bytes.
+On x86-32, they are 4 bytes.
+However, on x86-64 they still remain 4 bytes!
+That's confusing and not consistent.
-Ground tries to leave all these Visual C/C++ problems behind and close the gap between compact highlevel constructs and assembly.
+Ground tries to leave C behind and close the gap between compact highlevel constructs and assembly.
 Typical usage of x86-64 is in innerloops.
 See `.\Examples\mode7_optimized.g` for an example of innerloop optimization.

-Ground has a reference count system, so there is no garbage collector.
-Reference counting makes string concatenation easier.
+Ground has no garbage collector or reference count system.
+Objects are placed on the stack and released when the scope is ended.
+For large allocations, you should manually allocate memory.
+Strings are maximum 256 bytes.
 The generated code is reentrant, so multiple threads can run the same code if you use local variables.
 Recursion is also possible as can be seen in the sudoku.g example.
 See the Chess example on how to use additional threads.
 <p align="center">